 Where to Find It

-You can order Folk Embroidered Felt Birds right now on Amazon, and it will be delivered the first week of April.
+You can order Folk Embroidered Felt Birds on Amazon.
 I’ve got it listed right here on my Amazon Recommendations page.

 And you can go straight to the book on Amazon here.

 Worldwide with free shipping, you can find it available here through Book Depository.

 Next week, I’ll continue with Part II of the short series on how to use variegated threads for hand embroidery.

 I’m pretty sure I’ll have a finish to share with you as well!